shivaramv357/Autonomous-Vehicle-Path-Following-Control/README.md

 ## Project Workflow

-1. Load the reference path and reference speed.
+1. Load the reference path and reference speed
-2. Compute the vehicle tracking error.
+2. Compute the lateral and longitudinal tracking errors
-3. The Stanley controller computes the steering angle.
+3. The Stanley controller computes the steering angle
-4. The PI controller computes the acceleration command.
+4. The PI controller computes the acceleration command
-5. The vehicle model updates the vehicle states.
+5. The vehicle model updates the vehicle states
-6. Vehicle feedback is used for continuous closed-loop path tracking.
+6. Vehicle feedback is used for continuous closed-loop path tracking

 ---